fredgeorge/rapids_rivers_in_kotlin/README.md

 to interact with minimal coupling.

-Originally formulated for a workshop conference in Bergen, Norway, and it has been re-implemented several times, including NAV (Norwegian Welfare Association) in 2019 and Orn Software in 2022 (in C#).
+Originally formulated for a workshop conference in Bergen, Norway, and it has been re-implemented several times, including at NAV (Norwegian Welfare Association) in 2019 where it is now being used extensively in the organization, and at Orn Software in 2022 (in C#).

 ## Dependencies